+- Pastureland (Grassland)

+- Barren land (previous cropland)

-• Previous forest-/shrubland which has been converted to non-forest land in the past and is non-forest for at least 10 years
+- Previous forest-/shrubland which has been converted to non-forest land in the past and is non-forest for at least 10 years

-Based on recent land use data of the Food and Agriculture Organisation of the United Nations (FAO)2, we have analyzed the data under the category "land under permanent meadows and pastures" and put them into proportion to the total land area3 of the respective countries.
-The statistical analysis revealed that after having removed two outliers (Belize and Paraguay), the results of all other 7 countries (Costa Rica, Nicaragua, Honduras, Guatemala, Dominican Republic, Panama and Colombia) are within a 20% precision level, hence can be considered as statistically precise enough as per GS requirements (for more details see excel spreadsheet "Pasture_by_country_statistics").
-Those 7 countries (included under batch 1) can be considered as homogenous in terms of baseline scenario.
-Belize and Paraguay however belong to different batches with Belize having a relatively small area of pasture/permanent meadows while Paraguay having a very high percentage compared to the other 7 countries, hence those 2 countries have been defined as outliers.
+In the course of a first submission to Gold Standard, the CME, based on recent land use data of the Food and Agriculture Organisation of the United Nations (FAO), has analyzed the data under the category "land under permanent meadows and pastures" and put them into proportion to the total land area of the respective countries.
+The statistical analysis revealed that after having removed two outliers (Belize and Paraguay), the results of all other 7 countries (Costa Rica, Nicaragua, Honduras, Guatemala, Dominican Republic, Panama and Colombia) are within a 20% precision level, hence can be considered as statistically precise enough as per GS requirements (for more details see excel spreadsheet "Pasture\by\country\statistics").
+This was not accepted by GS, hence the CME did a further analysis on forest cover and changes in forest cover.